typedoc2md/typedoc-plugin-markdown/README.md

 - The `--plugin` arg is optional - if omitted all installed plugins will run.
 - If using with the default HTML theme or other themes, use `--plugin none` to switch the plugin off.
 - The plugin needs to be executed from the same location as `typedoc`.
-Either a) run as an npm script; b) make sure to run `npx typedoc` c) install the plugin globally.
+Either run as an npm script or make sure to run `npx typedoc`.

 ## Arguments